 - Eggs and egg yolks

-If you are chronically inflamed with persistent aches and pains, high blood pressure and raging cholesterol you want to include only the fats that have more immunomodulating rather than pro-inflammatory effect.
+If you are chronically inflamed with persistent aches and pains, high blood pressure and raging cholesterol you want to include fats that have the immuno-modulating, rather than “pro-inflammatory” effect.

 If you are stuck in inflammatory phase, stick to coconut oil, and very important… find the underlying source of your inflammation.

 Inflammation isn’t there, because something went wrong and your body is confused.
 Inflammation is there because there is something in your body that shouldn’t be.
 Inflammation is there to remove it.
 Help it.
 Don’t suppress it.
 If you do, your body will be suck in the pro-inflammatory mode until a complete exhaustion.